Erikzaksf/anagrams/README.md

 * 1. Method should check if two words are anagrams and return:"Yes these are anagrams.".
-    input: "free reef"
+    input: "this", "hits"
-    output: "Yes these are anagrams."
+    output: "These are anagrams."

 * 2. Method should ignore letter case.
     input: "Free Reef"